How to Track Facebook Ad Conversions With Meta Pixel and GA4

 Does the Meta Pixel slow down my site?

 Minimally.
 The Pixel script is about 2KB and loads asynchronously.
 It should not affect PageSpeed by more than 1-2 points.
-Load it with 'defer' if you want to minimize any render-blocking impact.
+Load it with defer if you want to minimize any render-blocking impact.

 What about ad blockers?

 Browser-based ad blockers block the Meta Pixel for 25-40% of users.
-The Conversions API (server-side tracking) bypasses this by sending data directly from your server to Facebook.
+The Conversions API (server-side tracking) bypasses this by sending data from your server to Facebook.
 For accurate tracking, implement both browser Pixel and CAPI.

 Ready to Fill Your Next Event?